flyteorg/flytesnacks/docs/getting_started/flyte_project_components.md

 ## Configuration files

-The top-level Flyte project directory contains a Dockerfile and `requirements.txt` file that you can modify to suit the needs of your project.
+Flyte projects contain a `Dockerfile` and `requirements.txt` file that you can modify to suit the needs of your project.

 (getting_started_python_dependencies)=